1.1 We are committed to safeguarding the privacy of accelerationpartners.com visitors and service users.

 1.4 Our website incorporates privacy controls which affect how we will process your personal data.
-By using the privacy controls, you can opt out of email communications and via: http://pages.accelerationpartners.com/UnsubscribePage.html.
-You can also limit the publication of your information by contacting email@example.com.
+You can limit the publication of your information by contacting us at [email protected].

 1.5 In this policy, "we", "us" and "our" refer to Acceleration Partners.